 Greer holds a Canada Research Chair in Colonial North America and is a professor at McGill University in Montreal.
 Greer spoke with Nelle Oosterom of Canada’s History magazine about his research into the history of land ownership.

 Greer began by studying how land ownership came to be in New France.
 He widened his research to include New England and New Spain.
-All three empires had different approaches to dealing with Aboriginals and the creation of property.
+All three empires had different approaches to dealing with Indigenous people and the creation of property.

-For instance, the French never entered into treaties with Aboriginals.
+For instance, the French never entered into treaties with Indigenous people.
 Instead, they came in with a “fundamentally feudal form of tenure,” said Greer.

 This contrasted with the approach of the English and the Dutch, who favoured exclusive ownership that involved land surrenders formalized in treaties and ceremonies.